abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ### Event Binding

-It sets up an event handler on an HTML element.
-It's a one-way data binding from the template to the component using `methods` from the component class
+It's a way to bind an event of an HTML element to a method in the component class by setting up an event handler on the element using **parentheses `()`** around the event name

 - Here we write events-attribute in the html element and call a method from the class
   ![event](./img/event-binding-1.png)